YosysHQ-GmbH/ivy/README.md

 The IVY tool
 - can formally prove the invariants to be correct,
-- can help mining invariants from the design semi-automatically, and
+- can help mining invariants from the design semi-automatically,
+- can help manage invariants and keep track of which are proven and which aren't, and
 - can generate SV code to use the invariants to refine proofs of other properties.

 Because IVY ultimatey produces a SystemVerilog constraints file it is possible